 so you can see for yourself how it can streamline and optimize your workflow and

 Captions and subtitles perform different functions for consumers of visual media.
 Both of them, though, enable you to reach a larger audience and promote greater viewer engagement with your content, no matter what it is.

 Maestra’s software suite is built to handle both sides and revolutionize your editing process.
 With it, communicating and connecting with viewers all over the globe has never been easier.

 Ready to try it for yourself?
-Click here to get started!
+Click here to add subtitles to video!
 The free trial contains everything as the paid version, and you get to enjoy 15 minutes of free footage!